U.S. oil refiner Marathon Petroleum cuts 12% of staff because of pandemic

-HOUSTON (Reuters) - Marathon Petroleum Corp MPC.N, the top U.S. oil refiner, is cutting 12% of its workforce amid continued declines in fuel consumption due to the COVID-19 pandemic, it said on Wednesday.
+HOUSTON (Reuters) - Marathon Petroleum Corp, the top U.S. oil refiner, is cutting 12% of its workforce amid continued declines in fuel consumption due to the COVID-19 pandemic, it said on Wednesday.

 Refiners and oil producers have been dismissing staff, slashing spending and reducing production to cope with weak prices and a global glut of fuel.
 U.S. gasoline futures are down 26% from a year ago and oil is trading down a third from where it began the year.